 The period following a traffic collision can be confusing to sort through.
 If the accident was serious, it can affect you financially, physically, and emotionally.
 You don't have to go through it alone.
-If you or a loved one have been hurt in an auto accident, hiring experienced Kentucky personal injury attorneys is an important step you should take to protect your rights and pursue rightful compensation.
+If you or a loved one have been hurt in an auto accident, hiring experienced attorneys is an important step you should take to protect your rights and pursue rightful compensation.

 - Fight vigorously to protect your rights and represent your best interests

 - Provide a comprehensive case review and carry out a detailed, private investigation